 In 2013 Age of Woe released their highly anticipated debut album ”Inhumanform” (Give Praise Records/Suicide Records), which was met with praise and raving reviews.
 The band headed out on a summer tour through Europe followed by festival appearances in Denmark, Germany and The Netherlands, most notably at the Incubate Festival.
 The rest of the year was spent writing new material for a follow-up to “Inhumanform”.

 2014 – An Age of Woe that last for 100 years

 During the first half of 2014, Age of Woe toured throughout Europe including a show at the renowned SWR Barroselas Metalfest in Portugal.
-The track “Born of Fire”, which was recorded during the “Inhumanform”-session, was released both as a music video and as the a-side on the split 7″ with 100 Years.
+The track “Born of Fire”, which was recorded during the “Inhumanform”-session, was released both as a music video (filmed by Greyscull studios at Arena 29 in Gothenburg) and as the a-side on a split 7″ with 100 Years.
 Over the summer focus has again been given to continue writing the bands second album.